Sunday, March 16, 2025

 "Health is wealth", popular among the calisthenics movement, seems undeniable and without contrary until you realize that health actually isn't wealth, and lack of money-wealth statistically leads to poor health, and money-wealth correlates with better health outcomes.
 But there's no gnome, "wealth is health!"

 There's something morally prudish about all of this.
-"Fortune favors the cut-throat competitor" and "money will bring you health" are too crass and crude, let alone "fortune favors an a**hole".
+"Fortune favors the cut-throat competitor" and "money will bring you health" seem too crass and crude, let alone "fortune favors an a-hole".
 They violate our be-nice morality.
 The cultural notion of wisdom and sagacity are inconsistent with crassness regardless however practical.
 Even "Just do it!" doesn't imply any harm to anyone.
 "Cut in line if you can" might have practical value, but unless you're Peter Thiel, you'd never publicly advise it.
 It's anti-social.
 And yet, "be yourself" is hardly social.
 It's again the self-selection of self-help that underlies much of the gnomiad.
+Is "nice guys finish last" advice, a complaint, a cynical condemnation of the world we live in, or a lament for our best moral advice?

 a dynamics of advice?